jpgercc/Pass_Maneger/README.md

 # Pass_Maneger
-Simple java 17 app integrated with DataBase.
+Simple java 17 app integrated with DataBase.\n
-1- Use java 19
+1- Use java 19\n
-2- Use this driver on your IDE https://jdbc.postgresql.org/download/ 3- Connect with your DataBase
+2- Use this driver on your IDE https://jdbc.postgresql.org/download/ \n 3- Connect with your DataBase